This Article examines the protection of Patents in Cyprus.

 On 01 April 1998 Cyprus became a Member State of the Patent Cooperation Treaty and the Convention on the Grant of European Patents (EPC).

 Under international law, Cyprus is a signatory of the Patent Cooperation Treaty of 1970 (PCT), which is the instrument through which patent protection is granted.
-Patents are normally disclosed to the global community about 18 months after the patent application has been submitted to the international body and once completed the patent is enforceable against all signatories.
+Patents are normally disclosed to the global community about 18 months after the patent application has been submitted to the international body and once completed; the patent is enforceable against all signatories.
 The entire process takes about two and a half years.

-Normally, infringements of patents arise when third parties create patent-protected products who do not have the necessary authorisation from the owner of the patent.
+Normally, infringements of patents arise when third parties create patent-protected products which do not have the necessary authorisation from the owner of the patent.
 Cypriot courts have jurisdiction to determine the outcome of any dispute relating to any patent infringements.
-Once a court has determined that the defendant is guilty of an infringement the successful plaintiff is entitled to damages normally accompanied by an order preventing the defendant from any further infringement.
+Once a court has determined that the defendant is guilty of an infringement, the successful plaintiff is entitled to damages normally accompanied by an order preventing the defendant from any further infringement.

-In relation to our services, we can provide legal advice on patents and all other Intellectual Property and Copyright matters, including possible Copyright Infringement, Copyright Registration, Transfer of Ownership, Litigation and International Commercial Arbitration.
+About our services, we can provide legal advice on patents and all other Intellectual Property and Copyright matters, including possible Copyright Infringement, Copyright Registration, Transfer of Ownership, Litigation and International Commercial Arbitration.